forcePanda/Flow-Repo/Apex Actions/Record Lock-Unlock Actions/README.md

 | Message |  | ✔ | String type output containing a message indicating if the record was successfully locked/unlocked.|

-For more details about the component, refer this blog post: <TODO>
+For more details about the component, refer this blog post: https://forcepanda.wordpress.com/2023/06/20/lock-and-unlock-records-in-salesforce-using-flows/

 Use the following link(s) to install the unmanaged package: